 “When we tell our customers that we use Qualys, everyone is happy.
 Working with a recognised industry leader means we don’t have to answer 30 extra questions during an audit.
 If we say Qualys, they know they can move to the next question.”

 VP, Global Information Security Engineering & Operations, MSCI Inc.

 Protecting a Large and Complex Infrastructure

 MSCI needs to ensure that its entire IT infrastructure is protected – from the customer-facing web servers through its DMZ to its database servers, internal servers, Citrix desktop servers, and network devices.
 In total, it has more than 8,000 virtual servers to monitor, each of which may have multiple IP addresses.
-To maintain a 45-day patching window across this complex infrastructure, the company relies on the Qualys Cloud Platform, an integrated suite of solutions that deliver critical security intelligence on demand and automate the full spectrum of auditing, compliance and protection for IT systems and web applications.
+To maintain a 45-day patching window across this complex infrastructure, the company relies on the Enterprise TruRisk Platform, an integrated suite of solutions that deliver critical security intelligence on demand and automate the full spectrum of auditing, compliance and protection for IT systems and web applications.

 “The rapid growth of our infrastructure has meant that we simply couldn’t do without a patch management and monitoring tool,” explains Szeplaki.
 “In particular, the need to start managing network devices as well as servers has greatly increased the complexity.

 “The ability that Qualys gives us to discover and tag every asset in our infrastructure, and organise them into a hierarchy by business unit, is critical – because it allows us to see where the vulnerabilities are and how critical they are.”